BIM31035 - Tax and accountancy: relevance of audit

 • it is regulated under the Financial Services Act,

-• it is grouped, and sufficient shareholders object.
+• sufficient shareholders object.

 The Companies Act requires the accounting policies of a company to be disclosed in its annual accounts.